giricgoyal/react-demo/README.md

 # react-demo

-To run the demo, run:
+To run the demo, in appUi directory run:

-npm install
+npm start

-in appUi